-If you are trying to convert a physical computer to a virtual machine that should be used in VMware workstation or Oracle VirtualBox, then continue reading this article.
-We can use the free version of VMware vCenter Converter to convert any local or remote physical computer/servers to a virtual environment.
+If you are trying to convert a physical computer to a virtual machine that should be used in a VMware Workstation, Oracle VirtualBox, or VMware vSphere, continue reading this article.
+We can use the free version of VMware vCenter Converter to convert any local or remote physical machine/server to a virtual environment.

-Note: Disk2vhd is another free tool to convert a local physical computer to virtual.
-But it can’t be used for a remote computer which is running on the network.
+Note: Disk2vhd is another free tool to convert a local physical computer to a virtual environment.
+But it can’t be used for a remote computer running on the network.

 Requirement and Output File format

-When it comes to P2V (Physical to Virtual), we need to see where we are going to host the virtual machine.
-What is the name of virtualization software, hypervisor or cloud platform?
+Regarding P2V (Physical to Virtual), we need to see where we will host the virtual machine.
+It can be a local hypervisor software or a cloud platform.
 Each vendor uses their proprietary virtual hard disk format and configuration files.
-Here is the summary.

 - Oracle VirtualBox uses VDI disk file format.
 But they support VMDK and VHD also.

-- VMware workstation, VM Player and ESXi use their VMDK disk files only.
+- VMware Workstation, VM Player, and ESXi only use their VMDK disk files.

-So, when you use a P2V converter, you must see the output file format and compatibility of the virtualization software you are going to use.
+So, when you use a P2V converter, you must see the output file format and compatibility of the virtualization software you will use.

-As you could see, the Oracle VirtualBox supports most of the disk file format since it is open-source virtualization software.
-Luckily, there are few tools available to convert the virtual disk file formats.
+As you can see, the Oracle VirtualBox supports most disk file formats since it is open-source virtualization software.
+Also, few tools are available to convert the virtual disk file formats.
 For example, you can convert a VDI file to VMDK or VDI to VHD.
-Knowing these file formats, compatibility and converters will help in doing the P2V correctly or troubleshoot them later.
+Knowing these file formats, compatibility, and converters will help do the P2V correctly or troubleshoot later.

 Physical to Virtual by VMware Converter in Windows 10